 The remainder of section 3 gives scaling related reasons for some of the requirements.
-This is clearly marked as "supporting discussion".
+This is clearly marked as supporting discussion.
 Briefly:

 - 1. Not using multipath makes these scaling issues worse: - ILM size - CSPF scaling - 2.
-Aggregating traffic using topological hierarchy improves scalability but creates very large LSP. - LSP capacity of over 100G exists today (carried by N x 10G LAG).
-Many provider links are well over 100G.
+Aggregating traffic using topological hierarchy improves scalability but creates very large LSP. - 3.
+LSP of over 100G exist today (more than $10 \times 10G$ LAG used to carry them).